sensor-dream/APIVOF/guidelines/list-info/h-packs-in-system-fedora-34.md

 <summary>hwinfo</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Hardware information tool
+Short desc    : Hardware information tool
 URL          : https://github.com/openSUSE/hwinfo
-Лицензия     : GPL+
+License      : GPL+
-Описание     : hwinfo is to probe for the hardware present in the system.
+Descript     : hwinfo is to probe for the hardware present in the system.
 It can be used to
              : generate a system overview log which can be later used for support.
 ```